 Suggested next steps: Implement the variation you like the most and start planning a new Conversion Optimization Test.

-Ideas for your next test: Reviews are a crucial part of the decision process when shopping or researching online, so it’s just a question of finding the place and/or TrustBox where they can have the biggest impact for your business.
+Ideas for your next test: Reviews are a crucial part of the decision process when shopping or researching online.
+So, it’s just a question of finding the location and/or TrustBox variation that can have the biggest impact for your business.

 - Test another TrustBox or placement on the same page, e.g. placing the TrustBox closer to a call to action or testing with a TrustBox that shows reviews.